oracle-livelabs/adb/shared/adb-ai-web-app/introduction/introduction.md

 ## About this Workshop

 In this workshop, you will learn how to use **Autonomous Database Select AI (Select AI)** to query your data using natural language; you don't need prior knowledge of the data structure or how that data is accessed.
 Next, you'll use those capabilities to interact with an open-source developer friendly application built on React with typescript.
-Using the MovieStream data, the end user is able to get tailored movie reccomendations along with pizza reccomendations.
+Using the MovieStream data, the end user is able to get tailored movie reccomendations along with pizza recomendations.
 The open-source OpenStreetMap is used to help the user find local pizza shops and take full advantage of the spatial capability of the Autonomous Database.

 ### What is Natural Language?